Allergy Testing: Understand Your Unique Allergy Profile

 Allergy Immunotherapy

-Allergy immunotherapy, or allergy drops, can help you get long-term relief from your painful allergy symptoms.
-During immunotherapy, your body is slowly introduced to your allergen to retrain your immune system.
+Allergy immunotherapy, or allergy drops, are designed to gradually reduce your body’s sensitivity to allergens and may lead to lasting symptom improvement for many patients.
+During immunotherapy, your body is slowly introduced to your allergen to help retrain your immune system over time.

 I Need to Know More About Allergy Drops